Friends For Zambia

 School Campus

-When Twitti School was Officially Opened in July 2012, there were on the campus 3 classroom buildings containing 11 classrooms, 3 washroom buildings at the back of the photo above, a water well and storage tank, a sports field, a basketball court, a playground for the little ones, and an administration building containing offices, a staff room and a library.
+When Twitti School was Officially Opened in July 2012, there were on the campus 3 classroom buildings containing 11 classrooms, 3 washroom buildings, a water well and storage tank, a sports field, a basketball court, a playground for the little ones, and an administration building containing offices, a staff room and a library.

-Since then the campus was surrounded by attractive security fencing and was beautifully landscaped.
-A netball court was added, as well as a sheltered stand for bicycles.
+Since then, attractive security fencing and well-maintained landscaping have been added.
+A netball court is enjoyed, as well as a sheltered stand for bicycles.
 Stone walkways constructed between buildings reduce the amount of mud that comes into the classrooms in the rainy season.
 There are benches near the playing field for the children during break times.
-In 2018 the cholera outbreak necessitated the addition of water points for hand washing.
-A new Play Park was built in 2019 to replace the old metal playground equipment that was rusting and dangerous.
+A recent cholera outbreak necessitated the addition of water points for hand washing.
+The Play Park built in 2019 had to be replaced in 2023 as the lumber used was eaten by termites.
+The new, new Play Park is providing a fun area for the younger pupils.
 With cement donated by Lafarge Cement Zambia and a financial contribution from Friends For Zambia, a new security wall was completed at the rear of the school property.
-This wall provides a secure environment for the children and protects the property, including the new Play Park from vandalism.
-A wall formerly on site was demolished in 2016 as a result of a property dispute.
+This wall provides a secure environment for the children and protects the property, including the Play Park, from vandalism.

 Granny (Mrs. Maonde) tells the story of Twitti